Skip to content

 Facelift

-For patients who, in addition to bags, have significant facial sagging, combining transconjunctival blepharoplasty with a facelift or mini facelift offers complete and harmonious rejuvenation.
-Blepharoplasty is always performed at the beginning of the surgery when the tissues are still not swollen.
+For patients who, in addition to bags, have significant facial sagging, combining transconjunctival blepharoplasty with a facelift or mini facelift can offer more balanced rejuvenation.
+Blepharoplasty is usually performed at the beginning of the surgery when the tissues are still not swollen.

 Botulinum toxin

-Three to four weeks after surgery, when recovery is already advanced, the application of botulinum toxin in the crow's feet and glabellar region brilliantly complements the result.
-The dynamic wrinkles that the surgery does not address are softened, and the rejuvenation of the gaze is complete.
+Three to four weeks after surgery, when recovery is already advanced, the application of botulinum toxin in the crow's feet and glabellar region can complement the result.
+The dynamic wrinkles that the surgery does not address may be softened, improving the overall periocular appearance.

 Transconjunctival blepharoplasty versus non-surgical treatments

-In recent years, various treatments have emerged that promise to eliminate bags under the eyes without surgery: radiofrequency, microfocused ultrasound, laser, injectable deoxycholic acid.
-I need to be honest with you: none of these treatments resolve true fat bags.
+In recent years, various treatments have emerged that promise to treat bags under the eyes without surgery: radiofrequency, microfocused ultrasound, laser, injectable deoxycholic acid.
+I need to be honest with you: none of these treatments resolve true under-eye bags caused by orbital fat herniation.

 Understand the fundamental difference: eyelid bags are caused by the herniation of orbital fat through a weakened septum.
 No non-invasive technology is capable of returning this fat inside the orbit or removing it without surgery.
 Non-surgical treatments can improve skin quality, discreetly reduce swelling (fluid retention), or stimulate collagen production.
-But they do not eliminate fat bags.
+But they do not correct true orbital fat herniation.

 Do the math: a series of sessions of radiofrequency, laser, and biostimulators over a year can cost between ten to thirty thousand reais, with modest and temporary results.
-Transconjunctival blepharoplasty resolves the problem definitively in less than an hour, with a single recovery.
-It is the difference between treating symptoms and resolving the cause.
+When the anatomical problem is orbital fat herniation, transconjunctival blepharoplasty treats the cause directly in less than an hour in many isolated cases, with a single recovery.
+It is the difference between treating symptoms and addressing the anatomical cause.

 When non-surgical treatments make sense

 That said, I am not against non-surgical aesthetic treatments.
-They have valid indications and can complement surgery.
+They have valid uses and can complement surgery.
 For morning eyelid swelling, dietary changes and lymphatic drainage can help.
 For pigmentation (dark circles), peels and fractional laser can improve.
-For fine wrinkles around the eyes, botulinum toxin is excellent.
-But for fat bags, surgery remains the only definitive solution.
+For fine wrinkles around the eyes, botulinum toxin can be useful.
+But for true under-eye bags caused by orbital fat herniation, surgery remains the most direct treatment.

 My experience and training